3 Magic Words To Transform Your Marriage!

 Here’s the interesting part…we rarely forget to use those words when speaking to him.
 It’s when my husband and I are speaking to each other that he reminds us of the missing words.

-So, we tend to drop these oh-so-important-words-we-teach-our-son when we speak to our spouse.
+We tend to drop these oh-so-important-words-we-teach-our-son when we speak to our spouse.
 Ouch.

 Do you know how valuable gratitude is?
 When my husband looks me in the eye and says “thank you,” for something I have done for him, I can feel his gratitude.
 I know that he is aware of the sacrifice or effort that was just made.
 When I ask him to do something in a kind tone with a “please” attached to it, he feels respected rather than nagged.